nkezhaya/shippex/README.md

 {:ok, shipment} = shipment

 # Fetch rates to present to the user.
 rates = Shippex.fetch_rates(shipment, carriers: :usps)
+# Fetch rates to present to the user with carrier config passed at runtime.
+#rates = Shippex.fetch_rates(shipment, carriers: :usps, carriers_config)

 # Accept one of the services and print the label
 {:ok, rate} = Enum.shuffle(rates) |> hd